top of page

 We’d be honored to work with you, your family and/or your financial adviser/attorney, to develop a personalized strategy for your charity giving.

-If you have been so generous as to include a bequest to the Jewish Discovery Center as part of your estate plan, please take the time to let us know.
+If you have been so generous as to include a bequest to Center for Jewish Life as part of your estate plan, please take the time to let us know.
 We would like to recognize you and your family for your generosity.

 More About Your Bequest

-The method used to make a bequest will depend on the kind of gift you choose to leave to the Jewish Discovery Center.
+The method used to make a bequest will depend on the kind of gift you choose to leave to Center for Jewish Life.

 Bequests of real estate, personal property, business interests and cash are typically made by way of a will, revocable trust or even a simple codicil to your current estate plan.
 Your estate-planning attorney can assist you in preparing the necessary papers for you to complete your bequest.
 (See below for Sample Bequest Wording.)